- Rules, Technical Bulletins/ Règles, Bulletins Techniques [RULES, BULLETINS/ REGLES, BULLETINS]

 Rolling Over New Ground: Many great athletes have represented Canada in roller speed skating.
 John Monroe, Jocelyn Sicotte, and Laurie Lafrance were amongst the first skaters to compete using inline skates at the world roller speed skating championships in Rome, Italy in 1992.
 From this trio of skaters, Lafrance and Sicotte were the original founders of the Toronto Inline Skating Club- one of the most successful Canadian Roller/ Inline Speed Skating clubs.

 Road & Ice Connections: Roller Sports Canada has a rich history of athletes joining from ice speed skating (short track and long track) as well as switching from roller to ice speed skating.
 Amongst some of the more well-known skaters to represent Roller Sports Canada and compete in RSC events are 5 time Olympic Medalist long track speed skater Cindy Klassen.
 She placed top-5 at the 1999 Pan American Games.
 Short track speed skating team member & world cup medal winner Steve Robillard placed top-5 at the 2000 World Championship in Barrancabermeja, Colombia in the marathon.
 Short track Olympic Gold Medalist & World Cup medal winner Olivier Jean set Canadian records at the 2006 RSC Nationals in Montreal.
-Jordan Belchos- who crossed over from roller to ice and placed top-5 at the 2007 and 2008 Long Track Ice Speed Skating World Junior Championships, represented Canada at the 2004 and 2005 world championships and at the 2005 Pan American Championships.
+Jordan Belchos- who crossed over from roller to ice and placed top-5 at the 2007 and 2008 Long Track Ice Speed Skating World Junior Championships, represented Canada at the 2004 and 2005 world championships and at the 2005 Pan American Championships, winning the Bronze Medal at the 2015 Pan American Games in front of family and friends in Toronto.
 Arcton (Artie) Lancaster was a member of the long track speed skating team in the mid- 1990’s and he represented Canada at the 1994 world championships and 1995 Pan American Games.
 Other ice skaters have taken part in RSC & other inline/ roller events, including Francois (Flou) Louis Tremblay, Mike Ireland, Eric Madigan, Frank Hamelin, Jonothan Guilmette, and Mathieu Turcotte.

 Cindy Klassen (left)- 6-time Olympic medalist, 2 Golds- in long track speed skating- represented Canada at the 1998 World Roller Speed Skating Championships in Spain and at the 1999 Pan American Games in Winnipeg.
 Included in this photo are Sean Clark, Benoit Vaillantcourt, and Claude Bolduc (coach)- photo from Claude Bolduc